-The bill limits the duration of a power of attorney that delegates temporary care responsibility of a minor to an approved temporary caregiver to 6 months.
+A power of attorney that delegates temporary care responsibility of a minor to an approved temporary caregiver is limited to a duration of 6 months.
 The 6-month restriction does not apply to deployed or active duty military members.
-The bill clarifies that such a power of attorney can be revoked at any time and does not change legal rights or obligations existing pursuant to a court order.
+Such a power of attorney can be revoked at any time and does not change legal rights or obligations existing pursuant to a court order.
 The minor must be returned to the custody of the parent or guardian within 48 hours after termination of the power of attorney.

 A temporary care assistance program is permitted to approve as a temporary caregiver any person who:

 - Meets the standards prescribed by the temporary care assistance program;

 - Satisfactorily completes required criminal and child abuse and neglect background checks and sex offender registration checks; and